Cirie Fields: Micronesia

 After the merge, Fields became part of the "Black Widow Brigade," an all-female alliance consisting of herself, Kimmel, Shallow, Natalie Bolton, and Alexis Jones.
 After the merge, she concocted a plan to take Ozzy out due to him being a physical threat and possessing an immunity idol.
-Cirie, along with Natalie, Alexis, Parvati, and Jason (who was slated to be eliminated) voted out Ozzy, subsequently blindsiding Amanda.
+Cirie, along with Natalie, Alexis, Parvati, and Jason (who was slated to be eliminated) voted out Ozzy, subsequently blindsiding Jason with an idol in his pocket.
 This alliance was forced to vote out one of its own on Day 33, after the lone surviving outsider, Erik Reichenbach, won his second straight immunity.
 That night, Fields, joined the majority of the tribe in voting against Kimmel, but to everyone's surprise, Kimmel produced an immunity idol, which cancelled all the votes against her and sent Jones out of the game instead.
 On Day 36, Reichenbach won immunity yet again, but before Tribal Council, Fields came up with a plan to keep the Black Widows intact.
 She would try to trick Reichenbach into thinking that he was untrustworthy and that he needed to give his immunity to Bolton to earn back the jury's trust.
 Fields even went so far as to assure him that she and Bolton would join him in voting out Shallow if he gave up immunity.
 The plan worked, and Reichenbach gave his immunity necklace to Bolton right before the vote.
 Without immunity, Reichenbach was unanimously voted out.